synnaxlabs/synnax/docs/tech/architecture.md

 go-embedded [pebble](https://github.com/cockroachdb/pebble) which is the backing store for
 [cockroachdb](https://www.cockroachlabs.com/).
-On startup, Synnax opens the database and lets pebble handle the rest.
+On startup, Synnax opens the database and let's pebble handle the rest.
 We'll return to this topic in the [distribution layer](#12---layer-2---distribution).

 #### 1.2.2 - Cesium - Time-Series Engine